 Mitchell, 56, has been indicted on federal charges of kidnapping and unlawful transportation of a minor across state lines.

-Federal prosecutors contend Mitchell is competent.
-A New York forensic psychiatrist said he is faking or exaggerating symptoms of mental illness to avoid prosecution.
+Federal prosecutors contend Mitchell is competent, and based on the findings of a New York forensic psychiatrist is faking or exaggerating symptoms of mental illness to avoid prosecution.

 Mitchell's federal public defenders claim he is unable to assist them with his case.